 TITLE: Department Director I

-Under the direction of the Associate Vice President, Vice President or District President oversees a narrower-scope department with District-wide impact, such as Public Safety, Affirmative Action, Grants, and/or other applicable area.
+Under the direction of the Associate Vice President, Vice President or District President oversees a narrower-scope department with District-wide impact, such as Public Safety, Grants, and/or other applicable area.
 Incumbents have overall accountability for providing leadership in long-range planning, program development, problem solving, and staff development in an assigned administrative department.
 Responds to inquiries from College departments, the community, and/or external agencies and supervises administrative services professionals, paraprofessionals, and technical/support staff.
-May serve as a member of the President’s Cabinet.

 The Department Director I is the first level in a three level Department Director series.
 The Department Director I is distinguished from other Department Directors by its responsibility for a department narrow in scope and lower in complexity.
 Areas of responsibility tend to be homogenous, requiring job knowledge in fewer areas.
 The impact of work and decisions can have a short-term impact on the entire District.